ValleyC/Custom-GRU/README.md

 ## Features
 - **Custom Data Type Support**: Allows for easy switching between different data types (e.g., float, double, or fixed) for precision adjustments.
 Useful when designing hardware accelerator in Vitis HLS.
-- **Modular GRU Cells**: Separate functions for input-to-hidden and hidden-to-hidden transformations.
+- **Modular GRU Cells**: Separate functions for input-to-hidden and hidden-to-hidden layers.

 ## Configuration
 Before running the model, ensure to configure the following constants as per your requirements: